 We want to place emphasis on forming projects that help people in our community with the basics they need to lead a good life: Education, Income & Health.

+Day of Caring is only possible through the help of volunteers.
 Sign-up to volunteer for Day of Caring 2020!

 Day of Caring is a special day in Calvert County where:

 - Thousands of dollars are saved for local nonprofit organizations through facility and grounds improvements

 - Local recipients of services feel the embrace of a community that shows they care with games and fun social activities